 Yuyu glanced around.
 "No, somewhere quieter."

-Yayaka's confusing was increasing, but she was also becoming more curious.
+Yayaka was only becoming more confused, but also more curious.
 "Ok, let's go over to the park, we should be able to find a quiet corner.
 Are Toto and Nyunyu joining us?"

 "No…this is…just me."
 A slight hint of a blush appeared on Yuyu's cheeks.
 Yayaka looked over Yuyu's shoulder and saw Toto was moving towards the stairs, dragging Nyunyu by the arm.
 Yayaka could probably count on one hand the number of times she'd spoken to either twin alone, and on two the times she'd ever seen them alone.
 Something was clearly up.